 If the hypothesis was true, we could recover ridge regression through setting $\modelposterior$ to $0$.
-Since we do not what function the transformer is precisely implementing, this is infeasible, so we try to change the prompt instead.
+Since we do not know what function the transformer is precisely implementing, this is infeasible, so we try to change the prompt instead.
 Specifically, for $X, y$ generated under task $w$, we consider the scaled prompt $X, \gamma y$ for a scale factor $\gamma$.
-The scaled prompt $X, \gamma y$ is a valid linear regression problem generated under task $\gamma w$ with noise $\gamma \epsilon$.
-Since a sufficiently large $\gamma$ will decrease the true posterior $\trueposterior$ for all $\alpha$, we expect that $\modelscaledposterior$ would be lower than $g_{\theta}(X, y)$, weighting the model output towards ridge regression.
-Under this scaling, the loss-optimal prediction for the scaled prompt $X, \gamma y$ would correspond to $\langle \gamma w , \xquery \rangle$, which is simply the loss-optimal prediction for the prompt $X, y$ scaled by $\gamma$.
+The scaled prompt $X, \gamma y$ is a valid regression problem generated under task $\gamma w$ with noise $\gamma \epsilon$.
+Since a sufficiently large $\gamma$ will decrease the true posterior $\trueposterior$ for all $\alpha$, we expect that $\modelscaledposterior$ would be lower than $g_{\theta}(X, y)$, weighting the output towards ridge regression.
+Under this scaling, the loss-optimal prediction for the scaled prompt $X, \gamma y$ would correspond to $\langle \gamma w , \xquery \rangle$, which is the loss-optimal prediction for the prompt $X, y$ scaled by $\gamma$.

-Therefore, to make the model perform ridge regression instead of discrete regression, we compose our insights into the following prompting strategy.
+Therefore, to make the model perform ridge regression, we compose our insights into the following prompting strategy.
 Instead of directly feeding our prompt into the model, we scale the labels $\gamma$, feed the model the scaled prompt, and scale down the model output.
 This should recover ridge regression if the model can perform ridge regression for the scaled prompt and if our hypothesis is true.
 This strategy is an instance of \emph{conjugate prompting}, which we generalize in \refsec{conjugate-prompting}.

-\paragraph{Conjugate prompting recovers ridge regression.} We evaluate this strategy in our ridge regression setup in \reffig{conjprompting-linreg}.
-We find that in line with our hypothesis, conjugate prompting can help improve performance for fine-tuned models.
-Specifically, we observe that the strategy helps at low sample counts where it is truly ambiguous whether the prompt is drawn from the continuous or discrete distribution.
-At higher sample counts, the benefits of conjugate prompting are not observed since there is little ambiguity to resolve, and scaling the prompt simply tests a potentially harder task.
+\paragraph{Conjugate prompting recovers ridge regression.} We evaluate conjugate prompting \reffig{conjprompting-linreg}.
+In line with our hypothesis, conjugate prompting can help improve performance for fine-tuned models.
+Specifically, we observe that the strategy helps at low sample counts where the fine-tuned model is more uncertain if the prompt is from the continuous or discrete distribution.
+We suspect that at higher sample counts, the fine-tuned model has better inferred the task and conjugate prompting simply tests a harder task.
 Since we can get closer to ridge regression through conjugate prompting, we claim the ridge regression solution has not been ``forgotten'' but ``suppressed'' since it can be partially recovered through manipulating task inference.